JetBrains/projector-installer/README.md

 `projector config update-markdown-plugin` - updates projector markdown plugin in existing configuration with bundled version.
 Can be useful after update projector-installer package.

+`projector config rebuild` - regenerates all files, related to run config.
+Can be useful after manual run config file edit, or incompatible changes in installer.

 ### Configuration options
 Projector installer script has the following configuration options: